New Patients 610.904.9274

 Socket Preservation

 Bone grafting or socket preservation procedures take bone tissue and place it in areas that require its support.
 Socket preservation fills the socket of an extracted tooth with enough bone tissue to become solid bone.
-This bone grafting procedure ensures that there is enough bone tissue for dental implant restoration.
+This bone grafting procedure ensures there’s enough bone tissue for dental implant restoration.
 Dental implants and implant-secured dental restorations require bone tissue for a more stable result.
 Socket preservation also prevents further infection or bone loss.

 What Is Dry Socket?